equinor/dm-cli/README.md

 Optional arguments and flags:
 <destination_path> : specifies where to save the downloaded file(s) on the local disk
 unpack: whether or not to unpack the zip file
-override: wheter or not to override folder/file on local disk if it exists
+overwrite: wheter or not to overwrite folder/file on local disk if it exists

 Delete a package